meeber/titor/README.md

 - Creates a browser bundle for each build's tests
 - Reports test coverage to Coveralls if built from within Travis CI

-When you're ready to publish, Titor:

-- Merges your dev branch with master
-- Builds and tests your package
-- Updates your `package.json` version
-- Tags the release
-- Pushes to github
-- Publishes to npm

 # Background

 In the year 2036, corporeal time-travel is added to the CERNScript specification, further widening the gap between the elite ruling class and the rest of the world's population who are still stuck using ECMAScript 5 due to browser compatibility concerns.